There is No Such Thing as an “Unforgivable Sin”

-As we continued our conversation, I shared with him the spiritual beauty of Judaism and how it is a path to a meaningful life and a personal relationship with God.
-I also pointed out that the miracle of Jewish survival demonstrates that God had not rejected the Jewish people.
+During subsequent conversations, Robert and I spoke about the spiritual beauty of Judaism and how it is a path to a meaningful life and a personal relationship with God.
+He agreed that Jewish survival, despite thousands of years of persecution, was miraculous and demonstrates that God did not reject the Jewish people.

 Hearing the fear in his voice, I patiently explained that the idea of an “unforgivable sin” is not a Jewish belief and is not found anywhere in the Jewish Bible.
-Furthermore, many Christian theologians agree with Judaism and reject the idea of an unforgivable sin.
-They brand it as a dogmatic misinterpretation of the New Testament.
+I also pointed out that some Christian theologians reject the idea of an unforgivable sin and consider it a dogmatic misinterpretation of the New Testament.

 Why would some Christians take such a radical and literal position and promote the idea of an unforgivable sin?

-The opposite is true of Judaism which encourages asking questions.
-This is highlighted on Passover when children ask the four questions.
-Moreover, King Solomon promotes critical thinking when he says, “the first to state his case seems right until someone examines him” (Proverbs 18:17).
+The opposite is true of Judaism, which encourages questioning.
+This is highlighted on Passover when children are encouraged to ask the Four Questions.
+Moreover, critical thinking is promoted by King Solomon when he says, “The first to state his case seems right until someone examines him” (Proverbs 18:17).